hanhanwu/Hanhan_Data_Science_Resources/README.md

   * <b>Step 4 - Build ARIMA model and predict</b>, with the opitmal parameters found in step 3
   * My R code (more complete): https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/time_series_predition.R

-* Besides using ARIMA model, <b>Control Chart</b> is a sattistical method that can be used to do time series analysis
+* Besides using ARIMA model, <b>Control Chart</b> is a sattistical method that can be used to do time series analysis.
+It is a graph used to study how a process changes over time.
+Data are plotted in time order.
+A control chart always has a central line for the average, an upper line for the upper control limit and a lower line for the lower control limit.
+These lines are determined from historical data.
   * Control Chart Wiki: https://en.wikipedia.org/wiki/Control_chart
   * About Control Chart: http://asq.org/learn-about-quality/data-collection-analysis-tools/overview/control-chart.html
     * When <b>control</b>ling ongoing processes by finding and correcting problems as they occur.